refactoring-by-example/refactoringbyexample.com/about.md

 ## Contributing

-To propose an example, [open an issue](https://github.com/refactoring-by-example/refactoringbyexample.com/issues/new) on our GitHub repo with a short description of your post for review.
+We welcome contributions.
+If you have a refactoring example to share, [open a new issue](https://github.com/refactoring-by-example/refactoringbyexample.com/issues/new) on our GitHub repo and tell us a bit about your proposed post.
+If your proposal is accepted, write your post up in Mardown format in the `_posts` directory and submit it as a pull request.